CHT2531/passing-data-web-storage/README.md

-# Passing Data Using a Query String
+# Passing Data Using Web Storage
 This repository contains a JavaScript application that features two pages and dynamically generated content.

 * Download the example